Chriismorph/Auto-Def/README.md

 script made for the game are kinda lame, cost money or serves no point to use fly or range just to get banned without an goal but annoy people.

+Soon i'll add an options parameter (similar to params in the loadstring) to adjust the repo config.

 > [!WARNING]
 > Use this at your own risk.
 As you might get **BANNED** from roblox if you use
 > Exploits.
 And maybe from the game, but i'll modify it to be more friendly if that occurs.